 Examples of Construction Project Management Failures:

 The Millennium Dome was a huge construction project in London meant to celebrate the third millennium.
 Its original function was to serve as a soccer field for a London soccer team that was yet to be determined.
-This Dome, however, was unable to bring in the foot-traffic it had anticipated and failed to interest any soccer teams, causing it to be sold shortly after its creation.
+This Dome, however, didn’t bring in the foot-traffic it had anticipated and failed to interest any soccer teams.
+The owners sold it shortly after its creation.
+Here are some of the warning signs.

 What did Millennium Dome do wrong?